metosin/reitit/doc/basics/router.md

 # Router

-Routes are just data and for routing, we need a router instance satisfying the `reitit.core/Router` protocol.
+Routes are just data and to do routing, we need a router instance satisfying the `reitit.core/Router` protocol.
 Routers are created with `reitit.core/router` function, taking the raw routes and optionally an options map.

 The `Router` protocol: